Loading…

 The proposal stage is where most freelancers leak the most time.
 A good AI workflow looks like this:

-Freelancers who turn around tailored proposals in a day win more work than those who send a generic deck in a week.
+Freelancers who turn around tailored proposals in a day win more work than those who send a generic deck in a week — especially when pitching early-stage startups that move fast and decide faster.
 AI doesn't make you better — it makes you faster at being prepared.

 Don't fake your portfolio with AI-generated case studies.
 Do use AI to write up real projects faster, structure case studies into the standard "problem / approach / outcome" format, and turn rough Loom recordings into polished written walkthroughs.
 The work is real; AI helps you present it.